 This recipe calls for chicken thighs because the stronger flavor of the thighs works well with the chutney sauce.
 You can easily make this with all or any chicken parts.
 Just know that you'll need to cook breasts to 170°F.

-- 2 lbs chicken thighs, bone in, skin on, trimmed of excess fat
+- 2 pounds chicken thighs, bone in, skin on, trimmed of excess fat

 - Salt and Pepper